DasMoge124/student/_posts/2023-8-21-Linux_and_bash.md

 ## Hack Preparation.
 > Review Tool Setup Procedures and think about some thing you could verify through a Shell notebook.
 - Come up with your own student view of this procedure to show your tools are installed.
-- Name and create notes on some Linux commands you will use frequently.
+- Name and create notes on some Linux commands you will use frequently: ls and cd (do go back to directory the current directory is in, do cd..)
 - Is there anything we use to verify tools we install?
 Review versions checks.
 - Is there anything we could verify with Anaconda?  or WSL?
 - How would you update a repository?
 Could you do that in script above?
+I would usually just update the repository through git commands and gui, like push then commit and just push again.
+But sometimes when necessary, I use the script.